elastisys/compliantkubernetes-apps/docs/development/README.md

 ~~Labelling the namespaces seem to have done the trick~~

-Containerd failed with something about mounting `/dev/input/event*` device, but it seem to work fine after recreating the kind cluster
+Containerd failed with something about mounting `/dev/input/event*` device, but it seem to work fine after restarting the worker node containers.

 ## Setup